Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Results

 \subsection{High temperatures \texorpdfstring{$T>\Tc$}{TEXT}}

 One last result should be mentioned.
-The appearance of two saddles with complex-conjugate pressures $p_+(\beta),p_+^*(\beta)$ for temperatures $T>\Tc$ above the critical temperature $\Tc$ is reminiscent of a phase of spontaneously broken $\PT$ symmetry, which can occur in Hamiltonian systems when energy eigenvalues appear in complex-conjugate pairs \cite{Bender:1998gh}, causing the partition function to become oscillatory as a function of temperature.
-In the formal large-$N$ limit a physical pressure per component $p(\beta)$ in \eqref{eq:large-N-Z} can still be extracted, but the appearance of complex saddles signals an instability.
-This instability might affect real-time dynamics (for example, in calculations of viscosities or other transport coefficients along the lines of \cite{Romatschke:2021imm,Weiner:2022kgx,Lawrence:2022vwa}), since a complex conjugate pair of masses $m^2$ for the field $\vec{\phi}$ leads to an unstable pole of the propagator in the region $\Im(\omega)<0$ when Wick-rotated into real time.
+The appearance of two saddles with complex-conjugate pressures $p_+(\beta),p_+^*(\beta)$ for temperatures $T>\Tc$ above the critical temperature $\Tc$ is reminiscent of a phase of spontaneously broken $\PT$ symmetry, which can occur in non-Hermitian Hamiltonian systems when energy eigenvalues appear in complex-conjugate pairs \cite{Bender:1998gh}, causing the partition function to become oscillatory as a function of temperature.
+I (briefly) provide further explanation to those that may be unfamiliar with the $\PT$ symmetry literature: In a $\PT$-symmetric non-Hermitian Hamiltonian system, spontaneous $\PT$ symmetry breaking gives a thermal partition function $Z(\beta)$ of the form